tesinormed/mediawiki-extensions-Thumbro/README.md

 3. **✔️Done** - Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 ## Configurations
+**Thumbro works out of the box without any configurations.** The config flags allow more customization on the specific features in the extension.

 `$wgThumbroLibraries` is used to define the libraries used in Thumbro.

 Key | Description